FullStack314/React/README.md

 In practice, JSX is much like HTML with the distinction that with JSX you can easily embed dynamic content by writing appropriate JavaScript within curly braces.
 The idea of JSX is quite similar to many templating languages, such as Thymeleaf used along with Java Spring, which are used on servers.

 Writing components with React is easy, and by combining components, even a more complex application can be kept fairly maintainable.
 Indeed, a core philosophy of React is composing applications from many specialized reusable components.

+### 1.2 props: passing data to components
+Do not render objects.

+### 1.3 Component state, event handlers
+`import { useState } from 'react':` This line imports the useState *hook* from the react library.

 # Technology Stack